zonca/italianschoolsd-website/site/content/classes/_index.md

 ## Italian-heritage classes for kids K-6

 Italian-heritage classes allow kids that are already advanced or fluent in Italian, not necessarily mother-tongue, to deepen their knowledge of the
 Italian language and learn many of the topics taught to their peers in Italy.
 The instructors are all mother-tongue and will teach in Italian.

-The classes initially will follow the same programs already offered by the Italian American Academy of San Diego.
+The classes initially will follow programs similar to those already offered by the Italian American Academy of San Diego.

-Classes will have between 5 and 10 kids and be in-person.
+Classes will have between 5 and 10 kids and be in person.
 Our classes are suitable to prepare the students for Certified Classes but we are not able this year to offer Certified Classes, we are planning to start soon the certification process with the San Diego Unified School district to be ready in 1 or 2 years.